zachvalenta/jvns.ca/content/post/2018-10-27-new-zine--oh-shit--git-.markdown

 been 5 (!!!) this year -- perf, bite size linux, bite size command line, help!
 I have a manager!, and this one!.
 I'm really happy with that number and very grateful to everyone who's supported them.

+ideas I have for zines right now include:

+* kubernetes
+* how to do statistics using programming
+* 'bite size networking', on the 10 billion different command line tools used for different networking things
+* 'bite size linux v2', about more core linux concepts that i didn't get to in 'bite size linux'

 There's a definite tradeoff between writing zines and blogging, and writing blog posts is really fun.
 Maybe I'll try going back in that direction for a little.